assess the health of your business

 Tracking revenue growth over time provides a snapshot of how well your company is performing.

-Revenue growth is typically measured by comparing sales over specific periods (monthly, quarterly, or annually).
+Revenue growth is typically measured by comparing sales over specific periods:

 A steady increase in revenue indicates healthy business expansion, while stagnation or decline points to underlying issues that require attention.